 Eight Elements to Include in Your Information Security Program

-To best meet the primary objectives the FTC has established, there are eight elements that must be included in your dealership’s information security program:
+To best address the primary objectives the FTC has established, there are eight elements that must be included in your dealership’s information security program:

 - Establish a designated Qualified Individual who oversees and enforces the information security program.
-A qualified individual must have some level of information security training and knowledge.
+A qualified individual must have some level of information security training and knowledge to understand the technology and take effective measures.
 This individual is held accountable to issues that may arise due to a security event.
 A Qualified individual can be a third-party vendor.

 - Conduct periodic risk assessments on the various security risks to customer information.
 This must be documented and include the risks or threats found and how each are addressed in the information security program.
 The documents should include the steps that have been made to ensure confidentiality, integrity and availability.